amelie6666/door/design.md

 When the line sensor is touched, the air con turns on.
  When the line sensor detects no touch, turn the air con off.

+ 2. drivingNotificationsyStemprocess

+ when the botton is pressed the on the drivingnotifacationsystem it